mh25afc/appliance-energy-forecasting/README.md

 ## Report

-See [`report/Forecasting Household Appliance Energy Demand.pdf`]
-for the full written report, including methodology, results, figures, critical discussion, answers to the six analysis questions, future improvements, and references.
+See the full written report, including methodology, results, figures, critical discussion, answers to the six analysis questions, future improvements, and references.

 ## References